dlemire60/dlemire60.github.io/index.md

 ## Document Formatting

 Document formatting controls what pages look like overall.
 This is where you format paper sizes, portrait/landscape orientation, margin widths, and a number of other items pertain to the overall look of a printed page.
 Document level formatting is mostly found in the Page Setup group of the Layout (P) tab of the Word ribbon.
 If you need to have different page layouts for different parts of the same document, you set that up by breaking the document into “sections” (using one of the section break types under Layout (P), <u>B</u>reaks), then formatting each section as desired.
 Note that section breaks are mostly invisible unless you’re either in Draft view or you turn on one of the options to show hidden formatting.
 The figure below shows the way sections make up a document and the list afterward tells where to find the various aspects of document/section formatting when you need them.

-(NOTE: the following figure needs updating, the File, Page Setup direction is wrong, but the text above points to the right places in current versions of Word.)
+> (NOTE: the following figure needs updating, the File, Page Setup direction is wrong, but the text below points to the right places in current versions of Word.)

 ![](img/doc_formatting.png)